 We are committed to providing all our pupils with equal opportunity to thrive in a setting free from discrimination in all its forms.
-We strive to be a school where adults and children, whatever their race, religion, gender, orientation, disability, or social circumstances, will find safety and respect for themselves and their family.
+We strive to be a school where adults and children, whatever their race, religion, gender, sexual orientation, gender identity, disability, or social circumstances, will find safety and respect for themselves and their family.

 Our policies should ensure that every member of our community is respected, welcomed, and valued.